Things To Do In Brooklyn, Wisconsin

 What are the ingredients of a great getaway weekend or daytrip?

+The 17 square mile, Brooklyn (incorporated in 1954) likely received its name from the many brooks and wide fields in the area and not from the large metropolis in New York state.
 An agrotourism destination, one of largest nature preserves in South Central Wisconsin, and a cute, quaint walkable downtown, complete with a blacksmith and popular regional music venue, this is Brooklyn, Wisconsin.

 AREA ATTRACTIONS